seftimie/TensorFlowJourney/README.md

 ## Updates: ([more details](progress/timeline.md))
 - **2020-08-22**: Course 01 - Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning.
-Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning;
+Get ready and init the struggle :)

 - **2020-08-23**: Course 01 - Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning.
 Finish Week 01 (pass quiz/code/reading/update repo)